-This topic contains 15 replies, has 1 voice, and was last updated by Patricia Lewis 5 months, 2 weeks ago.
+- This topic has 15 replies, 1 voice, and was last updated 5 years, 5 months ago by Patricia Lewis.

 What can I do about foot and ankle pain.
 It’s been 9 months since my injury and I can’t take it anymore.
 I already had 2 cortisone shots and the pain came back.
 My foot is swollen after walking for few mins.

 - June 30, 2018 at 11:32 pm #110447Patricia LewisGuest